 The terms and pricing of purchase transactions with related parties were not significantly different from those offered by other vendors.
-The payment terms with related parties were 30 days, whereas the terms with other venders were 30 days to 60 days, for the years ended December 31, 2021 and 2020, respectively.
+The payment terms with related parties were 30 days, whereas the terms with other venders were 30 days to 60 days, for the years ended December 31, 2022 and 2021.